 “There are three aspects to the statement of Genesis 2:24:

 But then, the Bible also tells us to honor our father and mother.
 So how do we do both and make it work?
-After-all, for many of us, if not most, we’ve had a strong tie to our parents all of our lives.
-How do we “leave” them emotionally, putting our spouse first, without hurting our parent’s so they don’t feel dishonored or abandoned?
+After-all, many of us have had a strong tie to our parents all of our lives.
+How do we “leave” them emotionally, putting our spouse first?
+Is it possible to do this without hurting our parent’s so they don’t feel dishonored or abandoned?